 Art.
-10. Board meetings
+11. Board meetings

 Board meetings take place on a regular basis.
 They take place either virtually (conference call) or face-to-face.
 Board members attending virtually shall be considered to be present at that meeting for the purpose of determining whether the quorum has been reached and their votes shall be taken into account in order to determine whether the required majority has been reached.

+Board meetings are convened by the Director General or the President at least 5 (five) working days before the meeting.

 The Director General of the Association shall attend all Board meetings without voting right.
 Every decision taken by the Board shall be documented by the Director General and meeting minutes shall be approved by the Board at the following Board meeting.
 All decisions will be presented to the General Assembly for information.